 When you picture the word depression, what do you see?
 Off the top, images of disinterest, sadness, loneliness, emptiness, and hopelessness are likely some of the first to arise.
 These are interesting concepts because many people have a very clear idea and understanding of them, at least on the surface.

-In fact, there are six major types of depression that you can recognize if you know what to look for – chronic, atypical, postpartum, manic, seasonal, and psychotic.[1]
+Chronic, atypical, postpartum, manic, seasonal, and psychotic.[1]
 But what about when a loved friend or family member is living with high-functioning depression?
 Everything gets a lot harder when someone is good at masking their problems and you have no idea what you’re truly dealing with.

 High-Functioning Depression: What is It?

+Let’s clarify one truth: Just because someone’s condition is not visible, does not mean it isn’t real.
+We asked you to picture ‘depression’ at the start of this article, so let us paint one for you now.
 Think of the interactions you’ve had today – the person who made your coffee, the gas attendant, a co-worker, your spouse or children.
 Your interactions are pleasant, you exchange glances and pleasantries, and they seem authentic.
 Little do you know, it took everything in their soul to get them out of bed today, they’re riddled with headaches, they feel utterly lonely standing in a sea of people, and the ‘devil on their shoulder’ is persistently feeding them negative thoughts.

-But they do it all with a smile…and you never would have known.
+But they do it all with a smile…and you never would have known

 Now, high-functioning depression shares some symptoms with more common and arguably more visible forms of depression, e.g., appetite changes, poor sleep, and emotional difficulties.
 It’s all the subtle signs, however, that are easy to overlook and dismiss as someone simply having an ‘off’ day.
 Below, we’ve included a list to help grow your understanding of high-functioning depression and how you can help others.
 Remember: knowledge is power; knowledge can save.